vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 Some professors and graduate students will admit in private that a large chunk of academic engineering research is ill-motivated, isn't going anywhere, reflects a desire to simply push papers, and has little real-world value, but I will just state it outright.
 Our goal should be to use open source and industry / academic collaboration to restore academic engineering research to a state of excellence and admiration.

-## An Analogy From Computer Architecture
+## Analogies From Berkeley

-If we examine the historical pattern described by Chris for language models (American academic innovation, industry funding, startup founding, and Chinese upstarts optimizing these innovations), there is an equivalent story in the field of computer architecture.
+If we examine the historical pattern described by Chris for language models (American academic innovation, industry funding, startup founding, Chinese upstarts optimizing these innovations, and finally Chinese dominance), there is an equivalent story in the field of computer architecture.

+### The RISC-V Innovation Followed by Chinese Innovation

 RISC microprocessor design goes back a long way (before the 80s), but it had a modern revival with the creation of RISC-V at UC Berkeley around 2010 (originally intended for pedagogical purposes).
-Lead by Prof. Krste Asanovic, a bunch of tools and implementations for RISC-V came out of the ASPIRE lab, which I enumerated above.
+Lead by Prof. Krste Asanovic, many tools and implementations for RISC-V came out of the ASPIRE lab, which I enumerated above.
-The story played out the same way: industry (Intel) provided funding to work on fundamental research, the
+The story played out the same way.

+Industry (Intel) provided funding, resources, and industrial feedback for work on fundamental computer architecture methodology research, which was performed at UC Berkeley.
+Many useful products came out of the research

 <!--
 Krste Asanovic is the equivalent person on the computer architecture side (RISC-V, spike, Rocket, Hwacha, Chipyard, FireSim, and on and on).